OXIDE Research & Program Manager

-Often times, the challenge of diversity inclusion is presented as a moral and ethical dilemma.
-In actuality, obtaining diversity inclusion is a matter of excellence, merit and global competitiveness.
+Often times, the challenge of diversity and inclusion is presented as a moral and ethical dilemma.
+In actuality, obtaining diversity and inclusion is a matter of excellence, merit, and global competitiveness.
 As time progresses, excellent scientist that merit inclusion will be part of a diverse cohort.
 The grand challenge faced by Scientist is simple yet complex, how do they prepare their research groups for the coming demographic change while maintaining excellence and collegiality in the near future.
 Dontarie's efforts revolve around generating policy and procedure solutions which place thought leaders in a better position to meet this grand challenge.

 - Dr. Dontarie Stallings' CV